 These six IRS-sanctioned vaults are responsible for nearly all of the gold, silver, platinum, and palladium contained in the precious metals retirement accounts around the country.
 Yet in just the last year, the IRS has amended this rule to allow for Gold IRA physical offshore storage in approved international vaults and countries.
 In this page, we look at the various options for your gold IRA storage.

 Where The IRA Precious Metals are Usually Physically Held

-All of these storage vaulting firms have U.S. based locations which the IRS requires for all storage of precious metals that are a component of a precious metals IRA.
-Some of them also offer international, or “offshore” storage in various gold trading and market centers around the world such as London, Singapore, Zurich (Switzerland), Toronto (Canada), or Hong Kong.
+All of these storage vaulting firms have U.S. based locations which the IRS formerly required for all storage of precious metals that are a component of a precious metals IRA.
+Some of them also offer international, or “offshore” storage in various gold trading and market centers around the world such as London, Singapore, Dubai (United Arab Emirates), Zurich (Switzerland), Toronto (Canada), or Hong Kong.

 Offshore Storage Versus Local Storage Options

 Once again some of the companies which the IRS approves to house your Gold IRA treasure holdings offer offshore storage.
 Offshore storage only needs to be that which is located outside of the United States in order to qualify for this designation.
 Naturally this includes the likes of

 - Brinks Security with its London vault

 - Regal Assets with its storage offshore in Dubai and Singapore, among other international locations